TerrorEdje/MobileDevelopment/ClassMate/routes.md

 #ClassMate REST
 In this list all the routes to the REST service are given.
 A GET request shows the format of the JSON that is returned.
-A POST request shows the format of the request that is send to the server
+A POST request shows the format of the request that is send to the server.
+A PUT request shows the format of the request that is send to the server.
 ##Courses
 ###GET /courses/
 ```